tychoish/fun/README.md

   block until new items added.
 - In `seq`, general purpose linked list implementations, with a healthy feature set and flexible interface.
-- In `srv`, a service orchestration toolkit.
+- In `srv`, a service orchestration toolkit and lifecycle tools.
+- In `adt`, a collection of Atomic/Pool/Map operations that use generics to provide strongly typed interfaces for common operations.

 Contributions welcome, the general goals of the project: